estherdomfeh213/thme/README.md

   - Flag: is a series of characters with format like THM{RANDOM_WORDS}

   At the end of the task, the asnwer was THM{THREAT-BLOCKED}.

+## Networking

+Network- a computer network is a group of interconnected nodes or computing devices that exchange data and reseources with each other.

+Devices that are connected together.